 Save to Folio

-A leader in application security, our guest has spent the past few years traveling the globe teaching teams to integrate security practices into their development process.
+A leader in application security, our guest has spent the past few years travelling the globe teaching teams to integrate security practises into their development process.
 At SheHacksPurple.dev, Tanya continues to teach teams that security doesn't have to be difficult.
 In this episode, we'll explore her tips and tricks for developing a security mindset.

 Tanya Janca, Founder, Security Trainer, and Coach at SheHacksPurple.dev

 This episode was originally streamed on Tue, 14-Apr-2020 to multiple platforms.
 You can watch the streams (along with the comments) on-demand on:

 - Referenced Content

 - Follow Tanya on Twitch, where she regularly streams live